RevealBi/Documentation/en/datasources/supported-data-sources/postgresql.md

 <img src="./images/postgresql-visualization-editor.png" alt="Working in the visualization editor while using postgresql as a data source." class="responsive-img" width="65%"/>

 When you are ready with your visualization, you can click/tap on the checkmark in the top right corner to save it as a dashboard.
+In the example below we saved the dashboard in **My Analytics** > **My Dashboards** > **Customer support**.

 <img src="./images/postgresql-my-analytics.png" alt="A postgresql dashboard in the My Analytics section" class="responsive-img" width="65%"/>